madgen/madgen.github.io/posts/2018-09-28-Automatic-Subgoal-Scheduling-for-Datalog.markdown

 So far we have been assuming that a predicate is defined by a single rule.
 Now we look at those defined by multiple rules.
-Let's extend [Example 8](#example-8) to have a custom extralogical predicate that checks weakness of a password hash pair and requires both of them to execute safely.
+Let's extend [Example 8](#example-8) to have a custom extralogical predicate that checks weakness of a password & hash pair and requires both of its parameters to be bound to execute safely.

 ```prolog
 weak_xx(Pass,Hash) :- hash_+?(Pass,Hash), rainbow_?+(Pass,Hash).